New Source to Target experience

 Only applicable to CDC extraction mode.

-Reactivation ensures that updates or modifications are applied correctly, letting the River resume processing data.
-You must reactivate the River to restore full feature when making changes to the River.
+Reactivation ensures that updates or modifications are applied correctly, letting the river resume processing data.
+You must reactivate the river to restore full feature when making changes to the river.

 Summary page